Understand the basic differences between portfolio margin and regulation T margin as well as the brief history behind portfolio margin.

 Image source: TD Ameritrade

-Now that you have an introduction to portfolio margin, and a basic understanding of some of the features and characteristics when compared to Regulation T, you can learn more and find out how to apply by clicking the link below.
+Now that you have an introduction to portfolio margin, and a basic understanding of some of the features and characteristics when compared to Regulation T margin, you can learn more about how portfolio margin works here.

 Portfolio margining involves a great deal more risk than cash accounts and is not suitable for all investors.
 Minimum qualification requirements apply.
 Portfolio margining is not available in all account types.